joshuaDclark/test-package/README.md

 ## A simple Composer test package.

+Requirements:
+- PHP must be installed (latest version is ideal)
+- Latest version of Composer must be installed

 1. Start a new project.
 2. In your root directory add a composer.json file and copy the following snippet of code: